 A foreign-currency charge on a Business Platinum or Business Gold statement carries four separate pieces of data, and getting all four into the spreadsheet is what gives the books a defensible audit trail.

-The fields are the foreign currency amount in the original currency, the AmEx exchange rate applied to that amount, the USD amount that posts to the central bill, and the foreign transaction fee AmEx adds on top — published in the cardmember agreement at 2.7% on Business Platinum at writing, which the current agreement should be checked against because AmEx has revised the rate before.
+The fields are the foreign currency amount in the original currency, the AmEx exchange rate applied to that amount, the USD amount that posts to the central bill, and the foreign transaction fee AmEx adds on top.
 The description field carries the merchant name and usually the merchant city and country, which is useful for analytics but is separate from the FX fields proper.

 The spreadsheet shape is one row per transaction with the FX fields broken out into their own columns alongside the standard ones: foreign amount, foreign currency code, exchange rate, USD amount, and foreign transaction fee.
 All on the same row as the underlying merchant transaction.
 The audit value of capturing all four is concrete: anyone reviewing the books later, including an auditor or a successor bookkeeper, can reconstruct the FX math from the original document without going back to the PDF and re-deriving it.
 Capture the fields once at extraction and the audit trail stays clean for the life of the books.

 The posting choices follow from what each field actually is.
 The USD amount posts to the expense line because that is what cleared the cardmember's account and that is what the GL has to record.
 The original-currency amount is captured as a memo or reference field on the line, not posted to the GL — it exists for audit, not as a posting figure.
 The foreign transaction fee is the field where firm policy varies.
 Most controllers post it to a dedicated bank charges or foreign exchange fees account rather than burying it in the underlying expense category, because that keeps the underlying expense clean and surfaces total FX cost as a discrete line in management reports.
 Other firms post it inline with the related expense to keep the cost-of-the-trip or cost-of-the-vendor view whole.
-Either treatment is defensible and the article is not going to legislate; pick one consistent with firm policy and apply it the same way every cycle.
+Either treatment is defensible; choose the one that matches firm policy and apply it consistently each cycle.

 For accrual-basis firms with material FX exposure, one further point.
 The AmEx-applied exchange rate is the rate that actually moved cash and it is the rate that should govern the books for the transaction itself, regardless of any internal hedge rate or treasury monthly rate.
 Multi-currency QuickBooks Online, multi-currency Xero, and the Sage Intacct FX module all let the per-transaction rate post to the expense and reconcile any internal-rate variance to its own variance account separately.
 That separation keeps the underlying expense recorded at what it actually cost and isolates the policy-level FX accounting where it belongs.